se-panfilov/jsvat/README.md

 #####1.1.0
   - jsvat now always return Object (there is no more just true or false value);
-  - Changed way of jsvat configuretion (instead of object with countries, now you should pass an array with list of allowed countries);
+  - Changed way of jsvat configuration (instead of object with countries, now you should pass an array with list of allowed countries);

 LICENSE
 -------